The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Chiang Mai, Thailand

-The ancient city of Chiang Mai has long held a firm position on Thailand route itineraries.
+The ancient city of Chiang Mai has long held a firm position on popular Thailand route itineraries.
 Situated in the far reaches of Northern Thailand, we think it is well worth a visit on any trip to Thailand.
-Chiang Mai’s top sights are the numerous temples and tourist-geared night markets, but the incredible food and mountainous climate are our favorite reasons to visit Chiang Mai.
+Chiang Mai’s top sights are the numerous temples and night markets, but the incredible food and mountainous climate are our favorite reasons to visit Chiang Mai.

 Booking the Best Thailand Itinerary

 Every traveler has their own idea of the perfect trip to Thailand.
 There is no right or wrong way to see the country.
-Our Thailand trip planner includes Thailand attractions and off-the-beaten-path gems.
-Fellow travelers can use our Thailand two-week itinerary day-by-day guide verbatim – or as a reference point to build a Thailand itinerary that best suits the style of their travel.
+Our Thailand trip planner includes top Thailand attractions and off-the-beaten-path gems.
+Fellow travelers can use our Thailand two-week itinerary day-by-day guide verbatim – or as a reference point to build a Thailand Itinerary that best suits the style of their travel.

 Planning a Trip to Thailand